janaSunrise/janaSunrise/README.md

 > Ever tried, Ever failed?
 No matter.
 Try Again, Fail again.
 Fail better.

-> Always remember, Life is all about ups and downs, wins and losses.
+> Life is all about ups and downs, wins and losses.
 Never be disappointed and Keep moving forward!

 <!-- `npx` command -->